fullstackjake/jobs/positions/backend_engineer_rails.md

-[Emcien](http://emcien.com/) is looking for an experienced software engineer with a focus on Ruby on Rails development to help build and improve our web applications used to present the analysis in our products.
+[Emcien](http://emcien.com/) is looking for an experienced software engineer with a focus on Ruby on Rails development to help build and improve our web applications.
 We work at the intersections of graph theory, information theory, statisitcs and machine learning, which lends to exciting and challenging problems to solve on a daily basis.
 We hire engaged and hard-working engineers who are open to learning